Are you battling with sugar cravings night after night? Then consider this underlying cause and how you can easily fix it.

 For years I’ve been struggling with sugar cravings, particularly at night.
 This inner drive to reach for chocolate seemed so overpowering at times, I actually considered sugar additction.

-I had given up dieting for good (dieting is one of THE main causes of binge eating episodes) and had embraced intuitive, hunger directed eating.
-Yet those frequent evening cravings and resulting binges simply wouldn’t go away.
+I had given up dieting as dieting is one of THE main causes of binge eating episodes.
+I fully embraced intuitive, hunger directed eating.
+Yet those frequent cravings and resulting binges simply wouldn’t go away.

 It seemed that no amount of reasoning or willpower was able to conquer this powerful drive.
-When I found out why, it made so much sense!
+Then I found out why – and it made so much sense!

-Binges caused by nutrient deficiency
+Sugar cravings caused by nutrient deficiency

 Craving chocolate as a safety measure

 Dr Julia Ross goes into great detail, naming the four most prominent mood influencing hormones.
 Or groups of hormones which affect our everyday life – and our sugar cravings.